NPellet/lambda-wrappers/README.md

 );
 ```

-In other words, the `init` function defines the arguments that the `validateInput` and `validateOutput` take (in this case 1 arg of type `T4`) and returns a tuple or arguments fed into the validator (in  this case 2 args of type `T2` and `T3`).
+In other words, the `init` function defines the arguments that the `validateInput` and `validateOutput` take (in this case: 1 arg of type `T4`) and returns a tuple or arguments fed into the validator (in this case: 2 args of type `T2` and `T3`).

-This allows you to run type modifications, e.g. schema compilation (which should only run on a cold start), without exposing the logic to the consumer of the validator.
+This allows you to run type modifications, e.g. schema compilation (which should only run on a cold start).

 Note the two first 2 parameters of the validation function are fixed and of type `any`.
 They represent the (1) extracted data itself (parsed request body, SNS message body, etc) and (2) the raw event that the lambda has received.
-It can be of any type because at the LambdaManager level, you don't know yet if you're consuming an API Gateway resource or any other type of event.
+It can be of any type because the validator defined at the `LambdaManager` level could be used with any event source (API Gateway, EB, SQS, SNS).

 From the third argument on, the values are passed during the consumption of the validator: